 A – Annual Earnings.

 Most stock screeners will allow you to filter on 1,3 & 5-year annual earnings growth.
 Select a 5-year annual earnings growth rate.
-This will help you filter out companies who are simply experiencing short-term growth or manipulating accounts to show higher earnings for a particular quarter.
+This will help you filter out companies experiencing short-term growth or manipulating accounts to show higher earnings for a particular quarter.
 You can play with the timescale you use, but this seems like a reasonable criterion.

 N – New Products, Management, or Price Highs.

-In CANSLIM, N refers to New, new production, new leadership, or new stock price highs.
+In CANSLIM, N refers to New: new production, new leadership, or new stock price highs.
 Has the company innovated its product base or injected new management to seek higher performance?
-Here we essentially move to a business question.
+Here, we essentially move to a business question.

-Suppose a company has a history of innovation or developing products that are superior to the competition in price, quality, or both.
+Suppose a company has a history of innovation or developing products superior to the competition in price, quality, or both.
 In that case, this is an excellent signal for future stock price growth.

-Additionally, according to O’Neill, management or board changes were also a positive indicator.
+According to O’Neill, management or board changes were also a positive indicator.
 Injecting new blood into an organization’s leadership structure is a way to drive growth; New People = New Ideas.

 Look at the history of Hewlett Packard (Ticker: HPQ); since the founders left, the company has constantly been injecting new management, merging, and spinning off, to the dismay of its shareholders and employees.